infosimples/deathbycaptcha/README.md

 Latest version
 --------------

-The latest version version of this API is 4.1.0.
+The latest version of this API is 4.1.0.

 Installation
 ------------